Augusta Victoria of Hohenzollern

-Augusta Victoria of Hohenzollern (Auguste Viktoria Wilhelmine Antonie Mathilde Ludovika Josephine Maria Elisabeth; 19 August 1890 - 29 August 1966) was the daughter of William, Prince of Hohenzollern, and Princess Maria Teresa of Bourbon-Two Sicilies.
+Augusta Victoria of Hohenzollern (Auguste Viktoria Wilhelmine Antonie Mathilde Ludovika Josephine Maria Elisabeth; 19 August 1890 - 29 August 1966) was the only daughter of William, Prince of Hohenzollern, and Princess Maria Teresa of Bourbon-Two Sicilies.
 In 1913, she married the deposed King Manuel II of Portugal.
 After his death, Augusta Victoria married a second time.
 She had no children from either marriage.

 Family

-She was born in Potsdam, a daughter of William, Prince of Hohenzollern, sometime heir presumptive to the throne of the kingdom of Romania, (1864–1927) and his first wife Princess Maria Teresa of Bourbon-Two Sicilies, niece of Empress Sissi.
+She was born in Potsdam, a daughter of William, Prince of Hohenzollern, sometime heir presumptive to the throne of the Kingdom of Romania and his first wife Princess Maria Teresa of Bourbon-Two Sicilies, niece of Empress Sisi.